Cantertech/Renal_plus/NETLIFY_DEPLOY_STEPS.md

-# Netlify Deployment Steps for Renal Plus
+# Netlify Deployment Steps for Renal Care

 ## ✅ Your API Key is Configured!